pamelafox/python-project-template/README.md

 * `.devcontainer`: Folder containing files used for setting up a devcontainer
   * `devcontainer.json`: File configuring the devcontainer, includes VS Code settings
-  * `Dockerfile`: File with commands to build the devcontainer's Docker image
 * `.github`: Folder for Github-specific files and folders
   * `workflows`: Folder containing Github actions config files
     * `python.yaml`: File configuring Github action that runs tools and tests